dioday45/TheDataFreaks/index.md

 <img align="right" src="assets/img/bob.png" width=250>

 Before we dive into the data, let me introduce you to Bob.
 Bob is an avid Wikipedia user.
 Having spent countless hours contributing to Wikipedia articles, he is now considering applying to become admin.
-However, he's a careful observer who wants to maximize his chance of being elected.
+However, he is a careful observer who wants to maximize his chance of being elected.
 Hence, he wants to know more about the voting habits before applying.

 Throughout our data story, Bob will serve as our guide, asking important questions about the election process, voter motivations, and potential improvements.
 So, let's join Bob on his journey of exploration and discovery.